Transportation in Phoenix, Arizona: Air

-Air Canada, British Airways, Condor, Volaris, and WestJet are among several international carriers as well as American carrier American Airlines (which maintains a hub at the airport) that provide flights to destinations such as Canada, Costa Rica, Mexico, and London.
+Air Canada, British Airways, China Airlines, Condor, Volaris, and WestJet are among several international carriers as well as American carrier American Airlines (which maintains a hub at the airport) that provide flights to destinations such as Canada, Costa Rica, Mexico, and London.
 In addition to American, other domestic carriers include Alaska Airlines, Delta, Frontier, Hawaiian, JetBlue, Southwest, Spirit, Sun Country, and United.

 The Phoenix-Mesa Gateway Airport in neighboring Mesa also serves the area's commercial air traffic.
 It was converted from Williams Air Force Base, which closed in 1993.
 The airport has recently received substantial commercial service with Allegiant Air opening a hub operation at the airport with non-stop service to over a dozen destinations.

 Smaller airports that primarily handle private and corporate jets include Phoenix Deer Valley Airport, in the Deer Valley district of north Phoenix, and Scottsdale Airport, just east of the Phoenix/Scottsdale border.
-There are also other municipal airports including Glendale Municipal Airport, Falcon Field Airport in Mesa, and Phoenix Goodyear Airport.
+There are also other municipal airports including Chandler Municipal Airport, Glendale Municipal Airport, Falcon Field Airport in Mesa, and Phoenix Goodyear Airport.